nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

 --}}
 ![aspera-image19](nx_asset://da4443e9-0ddb-4908-9ce8-5fcce2e108ce ?border=true)

-> The content uploaded by Aspera will be accessible in this folderish document (by default the target location is the user personal workspace)
+> The content uploaded by Aspera will be accessible in this folderish document.
+If the transfer is "started" from the Aspera Dashboard or from the Transfer View using the "+ New Upload" button, the target location is the user's personal workspace.

-Once on the Aspera Upload screen (as you begin to add content), you will be able to download the Aspera Desktop client via the following banner at the top (if not already installed or if a new version is needed):
+Once on the Transfer View (as you begin to add content), you will be able to download the Aspera Desktop client via the following banner at the top (if not already installed or if a new version is needed):

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Nuxeo Aspera Connector/aspera-image14